 FIRST, JUST BREATHE!!
 HELP IS ON THE WAY!
 Remember, Well Beyond Care's mission is to make things easier, save you money, and lower stress!!!
 And these tax issues are no different.
 We have laid out everything for you, including capturing your deductions for Local, State, and Federal Taxes.
-We will generate your W-2, W-3 and Schedule H forms, and have even partnered with The Nanny Tax Company to help with tax and filing issues and a cost saving rate.
-Remember, we want to empower you with information and tools to help you find the perfect Caregiver, and at the same time save you between $200 to $575 per week in costs!!
+As a courtesy, we will generate a W-2 for each Caregiver (employee) you have hired, and with this information you can then generate your W-3 and Schedule H forms.
+Well Beyond Care has even partnered with The Nanny Tax Company to help with tax and filing issues at a member's rate.
+Remember, we want to empower you with information and tools to help you find the ideal well-matched, dependable, reliable Caregiver, and at the same time save you between $200 to $575 per week in costs!!
 We know for some people, this can be scary because it is an unknown, and we want to dispel those fears and make sure that you are being a great citizen by abiding by the law.
 While some of you may be able to file your own quarterly and yearly tax obligations, Well Beyond Care has partnered with The Nanny Tax Company to help those who need it.
-You may contact Laura Weiland, CEO at: Laura, Weiland, CEO The Nanny Tax Company firstname.lastname@example.org (nannytaxprep.com) (800) 747-9826 We have also generated a list of Tax and Employment Questions and Answers below for your edification and information.
+You may contact Laura Weiland, CEO at: Laura, Weiland, CEO The Nanny Tax Company email@example.com (nannytaxprep.com) (800) 747-9826 We have also generated a list of Tax and Employment Questions and Answers below for your edification and information.
 Just click on the link to open the Q&A item.
 As always, if you have any questions, you can contact your Nurse Care-Pair Manager.
 Tax & Employment Information

 [ Open All | Close All ] Click question to see answers